-The mainboard also provides a standard floppy disk connector FDD that supports 360K, 720K, 1.2M, 1.44M and 2.88M floppy disk types.
+The mainboard also provides a standard floppy disk connector FDD which supports 360K, 720K, 1.2M, 1.44M and 2.88M floppy disk types.
 This connector supports the provided floppy drive ribbon cables.

-2.6 Hard Disk Connectors: IDE1, IDE2, IDE3 & IDE4
+2.6 Hard Disk Connectors: IDE1 & IDE2

-The mainboard has a 32-bit Enhanced PCI IDE Controller that provides PIO mode 0~4, Bus Master, and Ultra DMA function.
-It has four HDD connectors IDE1 (primary), IDE2 (secondary), IDE3 and IDE4.
-You can connect up to eight hard disk drives, CD-ROM, 120MB Floppy (reserved for future BIOS) and other devices to IDE1, IDE2, IDE3 and IDE4.
+The mainboard has a 32-bit Enhanced PCI IDE and Ultra DMA/66 Controller that provides PIO mode 0~4, Bus Master, and Ultra DMA/33/66 function.
+It has two HDD connectors IDE1 (primary) and IDE2 (secondary).
+You can connect up to four hard disk drives, CD-ROM, 120MB Floppy (reserved for future BIOS) and other devices to IDE1 and IDE2.
 These connectors support the provided IDE hard disk cable.